2022 World Track and Field Championships: Day-by-day guide to the women's events at Oregon22

 - The morning session will feature the women’s 35km race walk.

 - The evening session will include finals of the women’s 400m and javelin.
 Two-time reigning Olympic champion Shaunae Miller-Uibo is the favorite in the 400m.
 She finished as runner-up in 2019 to Bahrain’s Salwa Eid Naser, who is currently serving a suspension for missed doping tests.
-The U.S. women’s 400m contingent includes Talitha Diggs, Kendall Ellis, and Lynna Irby.
+None of the three Americans — Talitha Diggs, Kendall Ellis, and Lynna Irby — qualified for the final.

 RELATED: Talitha Diggs happy chasing family legacy at 2022 World Track and Field Championships

-Note: UPDATE: Shericka Jackson runs second fastest 200m in history, breaks world championship record